sunfl0w/RW_EM/README.md

 # RW_EM
-Repository containing all Eurorack compatible modules designed and released under the Die Rechenwerke name
+Repository containing all Eurorack compatible modules designed and released under the Die Rechenwerke name.

+## License and warranty (VERY IMPORTANT!!!)

+**All modules (schematics, pcb layouts and panels) are distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
+All modules are released under the CERN-OHL-S v2+ license.
+Please see the CERN-OHL-S v2 or newer for applicable conditions.**

-## Modules
+## Directories

-The modules directory contains all Eurorack modules.
+- The modules directory contains all design files regarding Eurorack modules
+- The KicadLibs directory is made up of all Kicad libraries used with the design files apart from standard ones shipped with Kicad
+- PanelResources includes svg files used in almost all panel designs (file content might not be to scale, use them with caution)

 ## Building modules